 Practice makes perfect

-A lot of talks at the conference thus emphasized on Azure’s latest and greatest.
-There where talks about Azure Container Services (Docker / Kubernetes), Azure Service Fabric (Microservices), Azure Event Hub / SignalR hub.
-All these talks where interesting, but highly theoretical.
+A lot of talks at the conference thus emphasized Azure’s latest and greatest.
+There were talks about Azure Container Services (Docker / Kubernetes), Azure Service Fabric (Microservices), and Azure Event Hub / SignalR hub.
+All these talks were interesting but highly theoretical.
 Therefore we focused also on sessions hosted by other companies operating in the Azure stack, to get a feeling for how they leveraged Azure in their actual business cases.

 The point he made that hit home most was about monitoring.
-He himself had faced the pain of being woken up in the middle of the night because of a production issue, stumbling towards your desk in your bathrobe and then trying to figure out what is going wrong.
-At that critical moment you need all the help you can get to know where to focus.
-Most dashboard monitoring tools you can configure start out with a configuration with a lot of fancy graphs about CPU performance, memory usage, disk problems and a myriad of other metrics.
-At 360Locate we tried several of these tools before, but never came to a satisfactory result.
+He himself had faced the pain of being woken up in the middle of the night because of a production issue, stumbling towards your desk in his bathrobe, and then trying to figure out what is going wrong.
+At that critical moment, you need all the help you can get to know where to focus.
+Most dashboard monitoring tools you can configure start out with a configuration with a lot of fancy graphs about CPU performance, memory usage, disk problems, and a myriad of other metrics.
+At 360Locate we tried several of these tools before but never came to a satisfactory result.
 A screen with just a few important business metrics will give you a much clearer picture of where in the product issues are surfacing and how they impact the client.
-So for example if your business is in developing a web-shop, you would track the amount of orders being placed versus the amount of orders being shipped.
+So for example, if your business is in developing a web shop, you would track the number of orders being placed versus the number of orders being shipped.
 So then if the amount of orders being placed suddenly drops to zero, you know to look at the Ordering API instead of the Shipping API.
 You can now check if this component was recently deployed and maybe contact an expert on that exact component to come in and help out.
 Only at that point, when starting to dig into the cause of the issue, more metrics start to add value.

-We are now tracking the amount of connected devices and the amount of messages we are processing and storing.
-Adding the amount of notifications distributed to our clients allows us to see how information flows between the components.
-This is a first start and probably not perfect yet.
-But we are evaluating, finding the correct metrics to track and the best way to visualize them.
-Having these metrics on display the whole day also helps us learn more about the natural cycles in our product and visualizes more about the use we are seeing on a day to day basis.
+We are now tracking the number of connected devices and the number of messages we are processing and storing.
+Adding the number of notifications distributed to our clients allows us to see how information flows between the components.
+This is the first start and probably not perfect yet.
+But we are evaluating, and finding the correct metrics to track and the best way to visualize them.
+Having these metrics on display the whole day also helps us learn more about the natural cycles in our product and visualizes more about the use we are seeing on a day-to-day basis.

 This is not all we took away from the conference, but it is an important step in improving the stability of our product and in the working process of the development team.
 We’re actively looking to apply the other findings and new technologies we learned about in the future, so stay posted on more blogs on that!